 We deliver eLearning in two options:

-- Remote Learning Workshops that are delivered live by our subject experts using Zoom: Courses will allow you to interact with your trainer and other participants in a virtual classroom where, in addition to the workshop content, there will be time built in for live discussions, question & answer sessions and skills practice.
+- Remote Learning Workshops that are delivered live by our trainers using the free Zoom remote conferencing platform: Courses will allow you to interact with your trainer and other participants in a virtual classroom where, in addition to the workshop content, there will be time built in for live discussions, question & answer sessions and skills practice.
 You can access the courses wherever you have an internet connection; on a desktop, tablet or even a smartphone.

 Our eLearning courses are continually being added to and new courses will come on-stream as they are developed.
 Check back soon.